HiCraigChen/2048_AI/README.md

 | 4096  |  29  | 99% | 30%|
 | 8192  |  1  | 100% | 1%|

+## Depth 6 or above:
+My computer Macbook pro 15" 2012 (mid) can't handle the massive computation amount.
+For those who are interested in this topic can try to set the number of depth larger to see what is happening.

 # Deep Q Network method (DQN)